Retro CGI Send-up ‘Kung Fury’ is Set to Go Big Screen.

 Article by Jourdan Aldredge – born in the golden year of action cinema (1987), Jourdan has been an ultimate action movie fan and avid VHS collector since high school.
 He is an original founding member of the Ultimate Action Movie Club and the Managing Editor of the blog.

 What do you guys think of Kung Fury’s big addition?
-Let us know in the comments or on the Facebook page!
+Let us know in the comments!